 In this extremely rare situation where the family court that issued your divorce decree lacks jurisdiction over retirement assets, you can file a second lawsuit to divide the retirement assets in a court that will have jurisdiction.
 Often this situation applies to real property; but it is possible that it could apply to retirement accounts and other financial assets.
 You may need to file that second suit in the state where the retirement assets exist.
 Like the first option, a technical statute of limitation applies.

-Contact a Fort Worth divorce attorney
+Contact a Texas divorce attorney

 If your divorce is over and you need to divide retirement assets afterwards then speak with a divorce attorney in Texas about options.
 You may not have any options available; but because these situations can be legally technical issues you should consult with counsel.